axis-cash/go-axis/README.md

 $ bootnode --nodekey=boot.key
 ```

-With the bootnode online, it will display an [`snode` URL](https://github.com/axis-cash/go-axis/wiki/snode-url-format)
+With the bootnode online, it will display an [`xnode` URL](https://github.com/axis-cash/go-axis/wiki/xnode-url-format)
 that other nodes can use to connect to it and exchange peer information.
 Make sure to replace the
 displayed IP address information (most probably `[::]`) with your externally accessible IP to get the
-actual `snode` URL.
+actual `xnode` URL.

 *Note: You could also use a full fledged axis node as a bootnode, but it's the less recommended way.*